chernheng/C-to-MIPS-Compiler/project_management/project_management.md

 ======================
 Joshua:
 -   Building the framework of the compiler
+-   Handle the stack allocation

 Chern Heng
 -   Testing and helping with the building and testing of different aspects of the compiler

-Meet up every Friday to share the progress of the week
+Meet up every Friday to collaborate and do as much as we can.
+We will share the progress of the week and split up the work evenly for the next week.
+The work was split according to what needed to be done and both took up responsibilities to implement and test different aspects of the compiler.

 Tasks:
 ======================